hideyukiinada/od/README.md

 ### Step 5.1.
 Configuration file

-You need a config file that matches the downloded pre-trained model.
+You need a config file that matches the downloaded pre-trained model.
 A matching config file should already be in the samples/configs directory of the source tree.
 In my case, I used:
 models/research/object_detection/samples/configs/faster_rcnn_resnet50_coco.config